- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Model training values ACE inhibitor set.
-Table S2.
 Receptors used in the GPCR set.
 Table S3.
 Physicochemical classifiers used as compound descriptors.
 Figure S1.
 PCA analysis of the 58 ACE inhibiting peptides (I).
 Figure S2.
 PCA analysis of the 58 ACE inhibiting peptides (II).
 Figure S3.
 PCA analysis of the 58 ACE inhibiting peptides (III).
 Figure S4.
 GPCRs in 70-30 validation.
 Figure S5.
 GPCRs in LOSO validation.
 Figure S6.
 PCA analysis of the GPCR target space (I).
 Figure S7.
 PCA analysis of the GPCR target space (II).
 Figure S8.
 PCA analysis of the GPCR target space (III).
 Figure S9.
 RT mutants in 70-30 validation.
 Figure S10.
 RT mutants in LOSO validation.
 Figure S11.
 PCA analysis of the NNRTI target space (I).
 Figure S12.
 PCA analysis of the NNRTI target space (II).
 Figure S13.
 PCA analysis of the NNRTI target space (III).
 Figure S14.
 PCA analysis of the PI target space (I).
 Figure S15.
 PCA analysis of the PI target space (II).
 Figure S16.
 PCA analysis of the PI target space (III).
 Figure S17.
 The GPCR Set.
 Figure S18.
 QSAR experiments.
 Figure S19.
 ACE inhibitor 10 fold y-scrambling.
 Figure S20.
 GPCR 10 fold y-scrambling.
 Figure S21.
 NNRTI 10-fold y-scrambling.
 Figure S22.
 PI 10-fold y-scrambling.
 (PDF 14 MB)

 Authors’ original submitted files for images